OWASP/owasp-mastg/Document/0x03-Overview.md

 ![Document Overview](Images/Chapters/0x03/owasp-mobile-overview.jpg)

 For example, the MASVS requirements could be used in an app's planning and architecture design stages while the checklist and testing guide may serve as a baseline for manual security testing or as a template for automated security tests during or after development.
-In the next chapter *(Q- what chapter? let's name it)*, we'll describe how you can apply the checklist and MSTG to a mobile app penetration test.
+In the [Mobile App Security Testing chapter](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x04b-Mobile-App-Security-Testing.md) we'll describe how you can apply the checklist and MSTG to a mobile app penetration test.

 ## Navigating the Mobile Security Testing Guide